jcgoodwin86/bestbank-react-v1/README.md

 ## About

 This project is for Scrimba Bootcamp group project phase one.
-I wanted to try a different design and went with a [Neubrutalism](https://hype4.academy/articles/design/neubrutalism-is-taking-over-web).
+I wanted to try a different design and went with [Neubrutalism](https://hype4.academy/articles/design/neubrutalism-is-taking-over-web).

 ## Using